luisarizmendi/openshift-edge-demos/demos/placement/doc/00-preparation.md

 You need to complete these steps before deploying your demo:

 1. **Prepare your OpenShift Clusters**: Ensure you have freshly installed the required OpenShift clusters.
+The demo has been tested with OpenShift 4.16.

 2. **Apply the Base Configuration in the Hub Cluster**:
    - Access your OpenShift console in the Hub cluster.